 We are delighted to have Lisa Call and Jennifer Turnbull as Artists' Representatives for 2019-2021.
 Lisa and Jennifer are well-known and very experienced artists, bringing great expertise and perspective to our strategic planning and decision-making.

 We do have one more Artists' Representative position to fill.
 If you are interested, please contact Arts Advisor Rosie Salas on email@example.com, or by phone 04 296 4700.

 The mission of our flagship art event, the Kāpiti Arts Trail, is to celebrate the arts on the Coast.
 The Arts Trail provides a platform for established and emerging artists for participation and opportunity to engage with visiting public and the local community.

-Artistic mediums represented on the Kāpiti Arts Trail 2018 include painting in oils, acrylic, watercolour, mixed media; sculpture in wood, Oamaru stone, metal, and found materials; fibre arts – felted, woven, quilts; photography, ceramics, mosaic, printmaking, glass, jewellery, and tattoo.
+Artistic mediums represented on the Kāpiti Arts Guide 2019/20 include painting in oils, acrylic, watercolour, mixed media; sculpture in wood, Oamaru stone, metal, and found materials; fibre arts – felted, woven, quilts; photography, ceramics, mosaic, printmaking, glass, jewellery, tattoo, and mural art.
 Artistic styles range from representational to contemporary and abstract, with several ancient traditional approaches such as harakeke and encaustic painting.